DamLabResources/OMICS/exercises/aoe23/wk10/README.md

     `make -f makefile.og.full2`

 11. Now I have a quants.full folder and a quants.mini folder for each that works appropriately.
+(NOTE: this step took a long time to run, when I do this for my project, remember that this will probably take a while)

 ***